 - Baking and cereals

-This course is designed for people who are already employed full-time in the Food Processing industry.
-This program does not provide, or include, industry placement.
+This course is designed for people who are already employed full-time in the Food Processing industry (there is no industry placement provided).

 - Food Technologist